Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Hildegard knew it.
 Science now confirms it.

 The wolf in Ezra is still there.
 Deep inside.
 He sniffs the grass like his ancestors.
 He watches over his humans.
-He knows who belongs — like Bakku, who walked through the village and knew everyone who belonged there.
+He knows who belongs — like Bakku, who walked through the village and knew everyone who belonged here.

-— James Serpell, Biologist
+— James Serpell, biologist

 Egypt — Anubis, the dog-headed god

-Anubis — the god of the dead and the underworld — had the head of a dog or jackal.
+Anubis — the god of the dead and the afterlife — had the head of a dog or jackal.
 He watched over the deceased.
 He weighed their hearts.
 He accompanied souls on their journey.
 The dog as guardian of the threshold between life and the Other.

 Greece — Companion of the Gods

-Aztecs — Xolotl, the Soul Companion
+Aztecs — Xolotl, the soul guide

-China — Fo, the Dog Deity
+China — Fo, the dog deity

 Japan — Hachiko